 While further research is needed, there’s evidence to suggest that diet may play a role in the development and severity of tinnitus.

-5. Join a support group and lean into charity resources
+5. Consider joining a support group

 Final thoughts…